Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

 - upgrade src/client/mod so that the client has a 'PhysicalGameState' which is a virtual machine that advances by 33ms ticks.
-This virtual machine is a replica to that which is on the server.
+This virtual machine is a replica to that which is on the server.  (see fn frame() )

+-client 'parse_server_msg' is very goofy why are 5 raw values being passed in just for that..